 What is DLP’s relationship to application security?

 When building microservices, desktop programs, web applications and mobile apps, application security solutions can help development teams augment DLP by eradicating software vulnerabilities that can lead to data leaks.
-CA Veracode’s powerful suite of cloud-based testing services can help to prevent breaches, eliminate leaks and better protect data, moving beyond the network security firewall to build more effective application layer defenses.
+Veracode’s powerful suite of cloud-based testing services can help to prevent breaches, eliminate leaks and better protect data, moving beyond the network security firewall to build more effective application layer defenses.